 Interest income is recognised using the effective interest rate method, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount.

-Income from participating interests
+Income from participating interests including Dividend income

 Income from participating interests is recognised when the shareholders' rights to receive payment have been established.